 Chalk art festival sends out call to Oklahoma artists

 The festival features four categories in which artists may compete: Grades 6 and younger, junior high (grades 7-9), high school (grades 10-12) and college/adult.
-Artists may also collaborate in groups as large as four on a given entry.
+Artists may enter as individuals or collaborate in groups no larger than four per square.

 The work must be completed using water-based, temporary chalk.
 The cost to register is $10 per 6’ by 6’ square and participants register on the day of the event.

-“I am always amazed when artists converge on the USAO campus so early in the morning, but I am even more amazed by the quality of art that is created in a short period of time.
-We have been holding this event for over 20 years and I continue to be impressed by the talent, skill and creativity that Oklahoma artists bring to the event.”
+“I am always amazed when artists converge on the USAO campus so early in the morning, but I am even more amazed by the quality of art that is created in a short period of time,” Knapp said.
+“This will be our 25th year and I continue to be impressed by the talent, skill and creativity that Oklahoma artists bring to the event.”

 The Montmartre festival serves a secondary role as a recruiting event for the USAO Art Department as well as for the university as a whole.
-It is held in conjunction with the Curriculum Contest, the USAO Acting Competition and the Droverstock music festival.
+It is held in conjunction with the Scholastic Meet and the Droverstock music festival.

 “Combined,” Knapp observed, “the events provide opportunities for students to connect with USAO, assist in understanding our mission, and most of all, compete with their peers from across the state in all academic areas, not just visual art.”